 Trevor Milton is the former executive chairman of Nikola, an EV company that was accused of misleading investors and stakeholders.
 Nikola settled with the SEC last year.

 This episode was recorded a few months before the Hindenburg report that torpedoed Nikola’s stock price and reputation.
-While podcast hosts TC and Georgia are famously sceptical of other EV companies (the podcast was created in part to discuss potentially nefarious activity at Tesla), they take a congenial tone with Milton.
+While podcast hosts TC and Georgia are famously skeptical of other EV companies (the podcast was created in part to discuss potentially nefarious activity at Tesla), they take a congenial tone with Milton.
 Milton comes across as genuine and passionate, not the smarmy fraudster one might expect.

 The Rise and Fall of Wells Fargo with Dick Kovacevich on the FinReg podcast in 2020

 Dick Kovacevich was CEO of Wells Fargo from 1998 until 2007.
 Kovacevich is credited, in part, for the bank’s focus on aggressive cross-selling but Wells Fargo’s fake accounts scandal didn’t occur until after Kovacevich’s tenure.